Financial Advisors can create a Referral Campaign!

 Type 3 more than 150 clients and net incomes of more than $300,000

 Type 4 the most successful group: 150 or fewer clients and incomes greater than $300,000

 Forty-five percent of advisors in Type 4 asked for referrals four or more times annually.
 This group received ten times as many referrals as the least successful group.
 In groups 1 through 3, fewer than 1 in 7 regularly asked for referrals.

 In his book Cultivating the Affluent, author Russ Alan Prince found through his research of 879 wealthy individuals with one million plus in investible assets that the preferred method of finding an advisor was through a referral.
 The plain and simple truth is that the most successful financial advisors have created a systematized way of asking for and following up with referrals.

-Why don’t more advisors utilize this strategy?
+Why don’t more advisors create a referral campaign?